 What Are Other Wrist and Ankle Weight Benefits?

 In addition to increasing intensity of home workouts like barre and Pilates, wrist and ankle weights are a good choice for those looking to increase and maintain strength and bone density as they age.
-This is an issue of Centers for Disease Control and Prevention “Osteoporosis or Low Bone Mass in Older Adults: United States, 2017–2018” View Source particularly women over 50, according to the CDC.
+This is an issue of particular concern for older adults Centers for Disease Control and Prevention “Osteoporosis or Low Bone Mass in Older Adults: United States, 2017–2018” View Source particularly women over 50, according to the CDC.
 (If you’re looking for the best wrist and ankle weights for women, simply find one that fits well within your desired weight range.)